Welcome to part 2 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This second post features entries #90 to #81.

 An expensive rarity for a discontinued console, Faselei! is a ‘programmable strategy’ title in the same vein as Richard Garfield’s Robo Rally board game.
 Whilst I’ve never played Robo Rally for myself, I’ve had the concept explained to me enough times to instantly think “Oh, like Faselei! then!”

-This is a turn-based strategy game with RPG elements where you queue up actions for your giant mecha to perform over the course a single turn.
+This is a turn-based strategy game with RPG elements where players queue up actions for their giant mech to perform during a turn.
 The various chips you have installed in your robotic soldier determines its overall ability to move, fire weapons and use items, and it’s up to you to program the best routine in each battle against computer controlled enemies that are doing the exact same thing.

 Successfully completing missions will reward experience points and cash to spend on various upgrades and new models of mecha and it’s not long before this becomes an addictive experience in its own right.